Amal Clooney

 Biography

-Ms Clooney also represents political prisoners around the world and has helped to secure the freedom of journalists arbitrarily detained for their work across the globe.
-In 2020 Ms Clooney was the recipient of the Gwen Ifill Award for ‘extraordinary and sustained achievement in the cause of press freedom’ from the Committee to Protect Journalists.
+Amal also represents political prisoners around the world and has helped to secure the freedom of journalists arbitrarily detained for their work across the globe.
+Her work has included defending Reuters journalists who uncovered evidence of genocide in Myanmar, journalists covering protests in Egypt and a leading investigative journalist exposing corruption in Azerbaijan, all of whom were released following her work.
+She currently represents Nobel laureate Maria Ressa, who faces decades behind bars for her work as a journalist in the Philippines.
+In 2020, Amal was the recipient of the Gwen Ifill Award for ‘extraordinary and sustained achievement in the cause of press freedom’ from the Committee to Protect Journalists.

-Ms Clooney served as a senior advisor to Kofi Annan when he was the UN’s Envoy on Syria, as Counsel to the UN Inquiry on the use of armed drones, and as a rapporteur for the International Bar Association’s Human Rights Institute on the independence of the judiciary.
+Amal has served as a senior advisor to Kofi Annan when he was the UN’s Envoy on Syria, as Counsel to the UN Inquiry on the use of armed drones, and as a rapporteur for the International Bar Association’s Human Rights Institute on independence of the judiciary.
 She is a member of the UK’s team of experts on preventing sexual violence in conflict zones and the UK Attorney General’s panel of experts on public international law.
-From 2019-2021 she also served as deputy chair of an International Bar Association Panel of Legal Experts on Media Freedom chaired by former UK Supreme Court President Lord Neuberger.
+From 2019-2021, she also served as the UK’s Special Envoy on Media Freedom and as deputy chair of an International Bar Association Panel of Legal Experts, chaired by a former UK Supreme Court President, that produced legal and policy advice on protecting freedom of the press.

-Prior to joining the London Bar, Ms Clooney completed a clerkship in The Hague at the International Court of Justice and worked as a prosecutor at the International Criminal Tribunal for the Former Yugoslavia and the Special Tribunal for Lebanon.
-She was admitted to the New York Bar and practiced as a litigation attorney at Sullivan & Cromwell LLP in New York.
+Before joining the London bar, Amal worked in The Hague at the International Court of Justice, the International Criminal Tribunal for the Former Yugoslavia, and as a prosecutor at the Special Tribunal for Lebanon.
+She is admitted to the New York Bar and practiced as a litigation attorney at Sullivan & Cromwell LLP in New York.

 arrow-left